LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

 built-in methods of fixed orders and partitions (see :numref:`ARKODE.Usage.SplittingStep.SplittingStepCoefficients.Coefficients`).
-Finally, a user may construct a custom set of coefficients and attach it with :c:func:`SplittingStep_SetCoefficients`.
+Finally, a user may construct a custom set of coefficients and attach it with :c:func:`SplittingStepSetCoefficients`.
 The operator splitting coefficients are stored in a :c:type:`SplittingStepCoefficients` object which is a pointer to a :c:struct:`SplittingStepCoefficientsMem` structure: